Pork Medallions with Brandy Cream Sauce

 - 2 tablespoons shredded Parmesan cheese

 - Cook linguine according to package directions.
 Meanwhile, flatten pork slices to 1/4-in. thickness.
-Place flour in a large resealable plastic bag.
-Add pork, a few pieces at a time, and shake to coat.
+Place flour in a large shallow dish.
+Add pork, a few pieces at a time, and turn to coat.

-- In a large skillet over medium-high heat, cook pork in oil and 2 tablespoons butter in batches for 3-4 minutes on each side or until juices run clear.
+- In a large skillet over medium-high heat, cook pork in oil and 2 tablespoons butter in batches until juices run clear, 3-4 minutes on each side.
 Set aside and keep warm.